 Push notifications are the only way through which users can stay updated about your Application.
-In iOS applications, The Apple Push Notification Service (APNs) includes push notifications functionality.
+In iOS applications, The Apple Push Notification Service (APNs) includes pushing notifications functionality.
 Earlier we had to use a real device to test if push notifications are working or not since push notifications weren’t supported in Xcode’s iOS Simulator.

 However, we have some good news for all the iOS developers.
 Xcode 11.4 beta has been released and the best part about this version is that we can now finally test push notifications in the iOS Simulator!